-- signing and submitting to the school office parent permission forms prior to any student participating in an Out of School Activity.
-The Board requires that principals have the written consent of the parents/guardians of all pupils under the age of 18 participating in Out of School Activities; - informing the school principal if there is any medical reason why their child should not participate in the activity or if their child requires special attention during the activity; - reviewing the expectations of the Code of Conduct and of all Out of School Activities with their children; - any applicable losses or costs should their child engage in misconduct, including a breach of the Board's Safe School Policy and Code of Conduct.
+• signing and submitting to the school office parent permission forms prior to any student participating in an Out of School Activity.
+The Board requires that principals have the written consent of the parents/guardians of all pupils under the age of 18 participating in Out of School Activities;

+- informing the school principal if there is any medical reason why their child should not participate in the activity or if their child requires special attention during the activity; - reviewing the expectations of the Code of Conduct and of all Out of School Activities with their children; - any applicable losses or costs should their child engage in misconduct, including a breach of the Board's Safe School Policy and Code of Conduct. - keeping apprised of travel advisories in place for International destinations (if applicable) at the time of their child's trip.